 Keep scrolling to view an interactive version of the eBook and to learn more about this outreach project.
 You will also find links to download a free copy for your preferred device and to view a video version of the story.
 Also, check out the previous book – Santa the Scientist !

 Instructions for features like starting/stopping music can be found here.

 Watch/listen to the eBook

 About this project

-We started this project last year with the goal of building scientific literacy and strong, trusting relationships with scientists.
+We started this project in 2020 with the debut of Santa the Scientist.
+We had the goal of giving back, while building scientific literacy and strong, trusting relationships with scientists.
 We received such positive feedback and support that we knew we were meeting an important need.
-The year 2021 has not been any easier than the last, so we wanted to continue doing our small part with another free eBook to help spread joy this holiday season, as well as promote a lifelong enjoyment of science.
+The year 2021 was not any easier than the last, so we wanted to continue doing our small part with another free eBook to help spread joy during the holiday season, as well as promote a lifelong enjoyment of science.

-This year was unfortunately also one of tremendous loss for many.
-We lost a dear friend, Farah Elawar, earlier this year in a tragic accident.
+The year was unfortunately also one of tremendous loss for many.
+We lost a dear friend, Farah Elawar, in a tragic accident.
 Roshan then also lost his younger brother, Sanjay Achal, shortly after.
 They were both huge supporters of science and learning, so this story is in memory of both of them.
-Creating this story has been a healthy creative outlet, and welcome distraction.
+Creating this story was a healthy creative outlet, and welcome distraction.